petrroll/mff-stuff/umela_inteligence_2/notes.md

     - Good: it's possible to understand the reason for their output, verifiable

 - Regression:
-    - linear regression have unique solution, usually used L2 loss
+    - linear regression has unique solution, usually used L2 loss
     - non-linear regression: gradient descent for loss optimization
     - multivariate linear regression: orth. projection to samples space